Get Real Help From Real People

 The circumstances which prompted the complaint for modification impact the type of alterations you may request.
 For instance, if your child becomes ill and is incurring significant, ongoing medical expenses, you may request the Court to increase your ex-spouse’s contributions to your child’s healthcare costs or increase child support.
 Increased earnings by either party will usually have an effect on what the guidelines presume to be the correct support amount to be paid.
 The guidelines also change approximately every four years, which can automatically influence whether a child support order increases or decreases.
 A Hanover attorney can help you navigate the process of requesting specific modifications to your current child support order.

-Situations That May Justify Changing a Child Support Order in Hanover
+Situations that may Justify Changing a Child Support Order in Hanover

 A variety of circumstances may prompt someone to speak with a local attorney about seeking a child support modification.
 Generally, a shift in either parent’s circumstances that makes the current order unsustainable, inadequate, or no longer applicable, is when someone will begin to seek a legally binding modification of a prior child support order.